-The first is an acknowledgement by each person involved that a problem exists and that it’s affecting everyone, so it’s not just “someone else’s fault.”
-The second is a willingness to do whatever it takes to resolve the problem – big, but essential.
-And the third is a willingness to respect each other’s responsibilities.
-That means saying, “I want to take care of my life-stuff without interference.
-And I won’t tell you how to fulfill your roles.”
+- The third is a willingness to respect each other’s responsibilities, which means saying, “I want to take care of my life-stuff without interference.
+And I won’t tell you how to fulfill your role.”

 In an ideal world, disagreements are resolved before they escalate into arguments.
-But since most of us don’t live in that world, it will help to know these seven steps for arguing in a constructive way – and to teach them to our children!
+But since most of us don’t live there, it will help to know these seven steps for fighting fair.

-By the time we’re in a full-blown argument, we usually believe that we’re right and the other person is wrong.
-We may even feel desperate to prove it, because we believe that being right makes us all right.
-The way out of that is to remember that everyone is all right, no exception – and that everyone is right from his or her viewpoint, which means no one’s wrong.
+By the time we’re in a full-blown argument, we usually believe that we’re right and the other person is wrong, and we may feel desperate to prove it.
+The way out of that is to remember that everyone is right from his or her viewpoint, which means no one’s wrong.

-We convince ourselves that our actions are justified.
-But believing that we’re entitled to bash other people results in casualties.
-And children are the biggest losers in a household where ineffective arguing is taking place.
-A focus on finding solutions, rather than hashing out problems, causes goodwill to become the norm.
+Children are the biggest losers in households where the adults don’t argue effectively.
+We tend to convince ourselves that our actions are justified, but believing that we’re entitled to bash other people always results in casualties.
+Focusing on finding solutions, rather than hashing out problems, allows goodwill to become the norm.

 Guaranteeing safety means agreeing right up front that anything can be said without getting whacked for it, now or later.
-Criticizing, blaming and shaming need to be off-limits.
-It means arguing without making the other person wrong.
-Think about it.
-It’s refreshing, and it’s transformative!
+Criticizing, blaming and shaming must be off-limits.
+It means arguing without making the other person wrong, or responsible for whatever’s happening inside us.

 If we associate inner strength with force, we’ll push hard against what we don’t like, which will produce more problems.
 In the end, our efforts will work against us and we’ll miss out on finding our real power.
 How do we drop resistance?
 By letting people be who they are without wanting them to change for us.

-Arguing effectively requires finding something that we can agree on about the issue.
+Arguing effectively includes finding something that we can agree on about the issue.
 It’s not about being right or winning.
-If our goal is to win, we’ve already lost.
+It’s about discovering common ground that can resolve the differences.

-When we feel safe and connected, finding common ground is easier than it sounds.
-The bottom line is that understanding the other person’s perspective and feelings matters more than what we’re arguing about.
+When everyone feels safe, connected and heard, finding common ground can be easier than it sounds.
+The key point is that understanding each other’s feelings and perspectives matters more than whatever we’re arguing about.
 And by making that a priority, we can’t lose.